dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 # Changelog

 ## Update 1.4.0 (NOT YET RELEASED)

+#### How to update to 1.4.0?

+**If you are running Dwains Theme 1.3.0**:
+Follow the normal update manual (top of this page).
+Please follow all steps.

+**If you are running older version of Dwains Theme then 1.3.0**: Then follow the update manual of 1.3.0 first [see here](https://dwainscheeren.github.io/lovelace-dwains-theme/information/update.html#how-to-update-to-130).

 #### New Features:
 * You can add your house information favorites on the homepage now.
 Add the line `favorites_homepage: 'true'` to your `global.yaml` file.